 How Does MyChargeBack Help?

-If you have a complex dispute, the odds on being able to do any of this on your own are not in your favor.
+If you have a complex dispute, the odds on being able to do any of this on your own are not in your favour.
 By offering you effective strategies to recover your funds, MyChargeBack reverses those odds so that they are in your favour.
 Regardless of the payment method used, MyChargeBack has the experience and expertise to assist you in recovering your money when you are faced with any type of complex dispute.